 Upon notification from ADVS to establish OPI wait lists District Centers will immediately begin placing newly referred individuals on the prioritized list based on the criteria in this policy.

-At a minimum District Centers will record the full name, address and at least the last 4 digits of the person’s SSN on the wait list.
+At a minimum District Centers will record the full name, address, date of birth, and the last 4 digits of the person’s SSN on the wait list.

 District Centers will complete the OPI Risk Assessment Tool (RAT - 287j form) for each individual placed on the wait list.